sj-p/vlast/README.txt

 TODO
 ----

-* support API parameters autocorrect & lang
+* support API parameter autocorrect
 * add option to skip the processing of fetched xml, i.e. save only